 For example, with a private health insurance policy, you may be able to:

-- Skip hospital waiting lists and get a private room
+- Skip hospital waiting lists

 - Select a doctor or surgeon of your choice